Dqb ransomware removal instructions

-Dqb is yet another ransomware discovered by Jakub Kroustek.
-Dqb is a rather advanced infection which belongs to Dharma malware family.
-After successful infiltration, Dqb encrypts most of stored data using RSA-1024 cryptography and renames each file by appending victim's unique ID, developers' email address, and ".dqb" extension.
-For instance, a file named "1.jpg" would be renamed to something like "1.jpg.id-1E857D00.[firstname.lastname@example.org].dqb".
-After successful encryption, Dqb generates a text file ("RETURN FILES.txt", placed on victim's desktop) and opens a pop-up window.
+Dqb is yet another ransomware infection discovered by Jakub Kroustek.
+It is quite advanced and belongs to the Dharma malware family.
+After successful infiltration, Dqb encrypts most stored data using RSA-1024 cryptography and renames each file by appending the victim's unique ID, developer's email address, and ".dqb" extension.
+For example, "1.jpg" might be renamed to a filename such as "1.jpg.id-1E857D00.[firstname.lastname@example.org].dqb".
+After successful encryption, Dqb generates a text file ("RETURN FILES.txt", which is placed on the desktop) and opens a pop-up window.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Internet is full of ransomware infections that share many similarities in-between.
-The list of examples includes (but it is not limited to) Lokas, Boooam, Isolated and CAGO.
-Although the developers are different, all of these infections behave virtually the same - encrypt data and make ransom demands.
-Type of cryptography and size of ransom are typically the only major differences.
-Unluckily, such encryptions often perform cryptographies like RSA, AES, and similar that generate unique decryption keys.
-Hence, restoring files without developers is virtually impossible.
-The only possible scenarios are ransomware not being fully developed and/or having certain bugs/flaws (e.g., the key is hard-coded, stored locally, or something like that).
-Ransomware presents a strong case for maintaining regular data backups.
-However, keep in mind that backups will be compromised alongside with the regular data.
-Hence, backups should be stored in a remote server or either unplugged storage device.
-There's also a chance that used storage device/server will be damaged.
-For this reason, we highly recommend to have multiple backup copies stored in different locations.
+The internet is full of ransomware infections that share many similarities.
+The list of examples includes (but is not limited to) Lokas, Boooam, Isolated, and CAGO.
+Although the developers differ, all of these infections have virtually identical behavior - they encrypt data and make ransom demands.
+Type of cryptography and size of ransom are the only major differences.
+Unfortunately, these encryptions often perform cryptographies such as RSA, AES, and similar, that generate unique decryption keys.
+Therefore, restoring files without developers' involvement is virtually impossible.
+The only possible scenarios are the ransomware not being fully developed and/or having certain bugs/flaws (e.g., the key is hard-coded, stored locally, or similar).
+Ransomware presents a strong case for maintaining regular backups, however, backups can be compromised together with regular data.
+Therefore, store them on a remote server or unplugged storage device.
+There is always the chance that storage devices/servers can be damaged.
+Therefore, we strongly advise you to have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-Ransomware infections are typically proliferated using the following tools/methods: trojans, fake software updaters and cracking tools, third party software download sources, and email spam campaigns.
+Ransomware infections are typically proliferated using the following tools/methods: trojans, fake software updaters and 'cracking' tools, third party software download sources, and spam email campaigns.
 Trojans are malicious applications designed to cause "chain infections".
 They infiltrate computers and download/install additional malware.
-Fake updaters are usually promoted in two ways: by exploiting bugs/flaws of outdated software or simply downloading and installing malware rather than actual updates.
-Cracking tools are meant to bypass paid software activations.
-Nevertheless, most of them are fake and they simply inject malware rather than providing users with access to paid features.
-Cyber criminals also use a variety of unofficial download sources (e.g., freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks, etc.) to spread malware by presenting it as legitimate software.
-Users merely get tricked into downloading and installing malware instead of actual updates.
-Last but not least are spam campaigns which are employed to send hundreds of thousands of deceptive emails consisting of malicious attachments, as well as messages encouraging recipients.
-These attachments are also likely to be presented as some important documents like receipts, invoices, bills, or similar.
-This is being done to create the impression of legitimacy and to increase the chance of tricking recipients.
+Fake updaters are usually promoted in two ways: by exploiting bugs/flaws of outdated software or simply downloading and installing malware rather than updates.
+Cracking tools bypass paid software activation, however, most are fake and simply inject malware into the system rather than providing access to paid features.
+Cyber criminals also use various unofficial download sources (e.g., freeware download websites, free file hosting sites, Peer-to-Peer [P2P] networks, etc.) to proliferate malware by presenting it as legitimate software.
+In this way, users are tricked into downloading and installing malware rather than updates.
+Finally, spam campaigns are employed to send hundreds of thousands of deceptive emails containing malicious attachments and messages encouraging recipients to open them.
+These attachments are often presented as 'important documents' such as receipts, invoices, bills or similar.
+These are attempts to give the impression of legitimacy and increase the chance of tricking recipients.

 |Threat Type||Ransomware, Crypto Virus, Files locker|